emmett-framework/emmett/docs/orm/migrations.md

     db(db.things.value == 3).update(value=5)
 ```

-As you can se we added a custom update command inside the upgrade function; and obviously you can add operations to the weppy generated migrations too.
+As you can se we added a custom update command inside the upgrade function; and obviously you can add operations to the Emmett generated migrations too.

 Using custom migration folders